0xFFrancesco/Learning-and-Courses/c-sharp/course1/csharp.md

     int y = 15;
     System.Console.WriteLine(x); // 25

-    // is then compiled to this:
+    // is then compiled to this
     static class Program
     {
         static async Task Main(string[] args)